 As the Company does not use financial collaterals, other than the margin requirements, the value of its exposures before and after credit risk mitigation are the same.
-The table below provides an overview of the impact of netting and collateral held on exposures.
+Details on the Company's credit exposures can be found in Section 6.4.